Azure/ARO-Landing-Zone-Accelerator/Scenarios/Secure-Baseline/terraform/README.md

   - Supporting Services:
     - [Azure Container Registry](modules/supporting/acr.tf) used to store and manage container images for the ARO cluster.
     - [Key Vault](modules/supporting/sup_kv.tf) used to store and manage sensitive information such as secrets, keys, and certificates.
+    - Private endpoints and Private link service will also be deployed in order to provider private connectivity to Key Vault, Azure Container Registry and Azure Storage.

 ## Prerequisites